johnfewell/johnfewell/README.md

 ### Hi there 👋

-I'm a full-stack developer specializing in Typescript and agenic systems development.
+I'm a full-stack developer specializing in Typescript and agentic systems development.

 [You can find my StackOverflow profile here.](https://stackoverflow.com/users/10480323/meqwz?tab=profile)